J-F-Liu/knowledge/src/Computer/programming.md

 Software is a living thing!
 The complex problem comes later, and it’ll be better served by the composition of simple solutions than with the application of a complex solution.

+When we look at all the stuff we’ve built, it’s easy to forget how we got there: incrementally and painfully.
+Sometimes “thinking big” means getting nowhere, fallen into the trap of thinking too big, doing too much, everything seems impossible.

 ### Composition is the Essence of Programming

 What is programming?